What is Macular Degeneration?

 What is age-related macular degeneration?

 Age-related macular degeneration (AMD) is a retinal degenerative disease that causes a progressive loss of central vision.
-AMD is the most common cause of vision loss in individuals over 55.
+AMD is the most common cause of blindness in individuals over 55.
 An estimated 10 million people in the U.S. either have AMD or are at substantial risk of developing it.

 What are the symptoms?